baudhigan/Implementation-of-SVM-For-Spam-Mail-Detection/README.md

 ```
 /*
 Program to implement the SVM For Spam Mail Detection..
-Developed by: PRIDEESH M
+Developed by: BAUDHIGAN D
-RegisterNumber: 212223040154
+RegisterNumber: 212223230028
 */
 import chardet
 file='spam.csv'